netobserv/network-observability-operator/docs/FlowCollector.md

-kafkaConsumerAutoscaler spec of a horizontal pod autoscaler to set up for flowlogs-pipeline-transformer, which consumes Kafka messages.
+`kafkaConsumerAutoscaler` is the spec of a horizontal pod autoscaler to set up for `flowlogs-pipeline-transformer`, which consumes Kafka messages.
 This setting is ignored when Kafka is disabled.

 <table>
     <thead>